Ralph McPherran Kiner

 Kiner was born in Santa Rita, NM.
 Kiner was signed by the Pirates and began in the minors in 1941 at Albany, hitting .279 with 11 HR.
 At the same place in 1942, he led the Eastern League in home runs (14), batting .257.
 He started the 1943 season in the minors with the Toronto Maple Leafs, hitting .236/~.371/.417 with 31 walks but only 2 homers in 43 games.
 He would never play again in the minor leagues.

 He made his major league debut on April 16, 1946 with the Pittsburgh Pirates, and his 23 home runs that season led the National League.
 In 1947 he gained notice for hitting 51 homers and compiling a .313 batting average.
 Many of Kiner's homers were hit into a short left- and left-center-field porch at Forbes Field, built for Hank Greenberg but utilized more by Kiner, which originally was known as "Greenberg Gardens" but became known as "Kiner's Korner".
 Greenberg was also with the Pirates in 1947, and Kiner said Greenberg was his biggest influence.
-Kiner set a major league record (which he still holds by himself) of 8 home runs in 4 consecutive games in September, 1947.
-(In August of 1947, he had hit 7 home runs in another 4-game stretch).
+Kiner set a major league record (which he still holds by himself) of 8 home runs in 4 consecutive games in September of that year.
+In August, he had hit 7 home runs in another four-game stretch.

 In 1949 Kiner topped his 1947 total with 54 home runs, falling just two short of Hack Wilson's NL record.
 It was the highest total in the major leagues from 1939 to 1960, the highest National League total from 1931 to 1997, and made Kiner the first National League player with two fifty-home run seasons; Kiner also matched his peak of 127 run batted in.
 From 1947 to 1951, Kiner topped 40 HR and 100 RBI each season.
 His string of seasons leading the league in home runs reached seven in 1952, when he hit 37.
 This was also the last of a record six consecutive seasons in which he led Major League Baseball in home runs, all under the guidance of manager Billy Meyer and hitting coach, Pirate great Honus Wagner.
 He was selected to participate in the All-Star Game in six straight seasons, 1948 to 1953.

 On June 4, 1953, Kiner was sent to the Chicago Cubs as part of a ten-player trade.
-This was largely due to continued salary disputes with Pirate general manager Branch Rickey, who reportedly told Kiner, "We finished eighth with you, we can finish eighth without you."
+This was largely due to continued salary disputes with Pirate general manager Branch Rickey, who reportedly told Kiner: "We finished eighth with you, we can finish eighth without you."
 Ralph wanted a raise from his salary of $65,000.
 Kiner had been the victim of a constant barrage of criticism by Rickey, who launched a bizarre negative publicity campaign aimed at his top trade bait.
 The Pirates GM even complained "if you had eight Ralph Kiners on an American Association team, it would finish last."
 The owners and manager Billy Meyer had been fighting to keep Kiner and managed to ward off Rickey's attempts to deal him away for over a year - Branch had begun his campaign by spring training in 1952.
+After Kiner was traded, Rickey wanted to immediately restore Forbes Field to its former dimensions, less favorable to right-handed power hitters.
+However, he was prevented from doing so because a rule forbade teams to toy with their ballpark's dimensions during the season, and he had to wait until 1954 to make the changes.

 In 1961, Kiner made his way into the broadcast booth with the Chicago White Sox.
 The next year, Kiner, along with Lindsey Nelson and Bob Murphy started announcing the games of the expansion New York Mets in New York.
 One of his duties was to do a post-game show known as "Kiner's Korner".